virtu/darkseed/README.md

 ### darkdig

-Tool to query a DNS peer and decode custom DNS NULL records used by `darkseed`.
+Tool to send DNS queries and decode custom DNS NULL records used by `darkseed`.

-The ANY query type will return a mix of clearnet and darknet addresses.
-The A, AAAA and NULL query types will respectively return IPv4, IPv6 and darknet addresses exclusively.
+`darkseed` will answer the ANY query type with a mix of clearnet and darknet addresses.
+Replies to the A, AAAA and NULL query types respectively consist of IPv4, IPv6 and darknet addresses exclusively.

 ```bash
 darkdig --type ANY dnsseed.21.ninja